pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

 domains.
 Packages must also meet our technical scope requirements.

-If you are unsure whether your package is in scope for review, please open a [pre-submission inquiry using a GitHub Issue](https://github.com/pyOpenSci/software-review/issues/new?assignees=&labels=0%2Fpresubmission&template=presubmission-inquiry.md&title=) to get feedback from one of our editors.
+If you are unsure whether your package is in scope for review, please open a [pre-submission inquiry using a GitHub Issue](https://github.com/pyOpenSci/software-review/issues/new?assignees=&labels=0%2Fpresubmission&template=presubmission-inquiry.md&title=) to solicit feedback from one of our editors.
 We are happy to look at your package and help you understand whether it is in scope or not.

 ### About the types of packages that we review

-pyOpenSci reviews packages that support open reproducible science, data processing and and the various stages of managing the data lifecycle.
+pyOpenSci reviews packages that support open reproducible science, data processing and the various stages of managing the data lifecycle.
 Packages submitted to pyOpenSci should fit into one or more of the categories below and should be within our technical scope.